3/05 & 3/06 in Yankee History

 1992: Yankee pitcher Pascual Perez is suspended for one year for violation of baseball’s drug policy.

 1986: Francisco Cervelli is born.
-Happy birthday to the Italian Stallion!
+Happy birthday to the Italian Stallion, and hope to see him back on both his feet soon!

 1985: Enos Slaughter is elected to the Hall of Fame by the Special Veterans Committee.
 Though remembered primarily for his year with the St. Louis Cardinals, Slaughter spent much of the latter part of his career with the Yankees, and was in left field when Don Larsen pitched his World Series perfect game.